 Total compensation packages are important for employee recruitment and retention.
 Learn what total compensation is.

 Total compensation is the collective compensation you provide to your employees in return for their services.
-It includes the employee’s base salary (how much you pay the employee as either the hourly rate or their annual salary), the total dollar amount of the fringe benefits you offer (health insurance, paid time off, retirement plan, profit sharing, gym membership, etc.), bonuses and/or commissions.
+It includes the employee’s base salary (how much you pay the employee as either the hourly rate or their annual salary), the total dollar amount of the fringe benefits you offer (health insurance, paid time off, retirement plan, profit sharing, gym membership, etc.), employee bonuses and/or commissions.

 Employers can show employees (or potential employees) the total value of the compensation and benefits they receive by supplying them with a total compensation document.

+Salary is the fixed sum employees are paid each pay period.
 Total compensation encompasses the base salary the employee receives plus other money, such as paid time off and health insurance.
 In other words, salary is one element of an employee’s total compensation.
+One reason a company may review one’s total compensation, as opposed to salary alone, is that any useful budget needs to reflect the cumulative costs of each employee.

-Total rewards address the policies, programs, and practices that provide employees with a valued and desired reward infrastructure.
-In addition to compensation, your workplace culture, quality of life, and work-life flexibility are all part of a total rewards program that’s essential to attracting and retaining top talent.
+Total rewards address the policies, programs and practices that provide employees with a valued and desired reward infrastructure.
+In addition to compensation, your workplace culture, quality of life and work-life flexibility are all part of a total rewards program that’s essential to attracting and retaining top talent.

 When it comes down to it, companies choose whether they want to reference “total compensation” or “total rewards” within their vocabulary.
 Although they do not have the same meaning, the overlap and similarities between the two commonly result in companies using one term or the other, but rarely both.